Systems Design ● Case studies

 Support new business use cases ● ACME

 The ACME product suite consists of a B2B administrative backend, white-label consumer B2C online retail experience, and an iOS point-of-sale and visitor access management app.
 ACME clients are typically venues such as museums, theaters, and event spaces.
 ACME wanted to integrate third-party resellers into the platform.
-I mapped all ticket ordering journeys and the subsequent systems flows ACME would need in order to support resellers.
+I mapped all ticket ordering journeys and the subsequent systems integrations ACME would need in order to support resellers.

 Standardize data update model ● ACME